dgdata21/b2b-sales-analytics/README.md

 - Revenue is relatively stable across 2021–2025 rather than showing strong linear growth, fluctuating in a ~110k–155k band per quarter — consistent with a mature, stable B2B revenue base.
 - Q4 is consistently the strongest quarter each year (2021, 2022, 2024), pointing to a clear seasonal pattern useful for planning.
-- Q2 2022 (specifically March–July) shows a sharp, one-off spike in both margin (~24.5k vs a typical 15–18k) and median margin % (~17.5% vs a ~13.5–14% baseline) — worth investigating as an isolated event rather than a trend, since 2023 returned to normal levels.
+- Q2 2022 (specifically March–July) shows a sharp, one-off spike in both margin (~24.5k vs a typical 15–18k) and median margin % (~17.5% vs a ~13.5–14% baseline).
+This coincides with a period of sharp market volatility in the broader economy; margins normalized back to baseline from 2023 onward, confirming it was a temporary market-driven effect rather than a structural shift.
 - Median margin % has drifted modestly upward in 2024–2025 (~14.5–15.5%) compared to 2021–2023 (~13.5%), suggesting a slight efficiency improvement despite flat revenue.